Cut the cords to cable …

 Additional Streaming – There are a lot of additional subscription and non subscription based streaming options available;

-Netflix – We also have Netflix in our house.
-We have found that a majority of the movies our son likes as well as shows are available as well as tons of shows that we binge watch ourselves before bed.
+Netflix – We have found that a majority of the movies our son likes as well as shows are available as well as tons of shows that we binge watch ourselves before bed.
+These are my favorite binge watch shows!

 Hulu – We did have Hulu in the past.
 This was great for an extended offering for On Demand however right now it doesn’t make sense for us with our schedules and the current options we currently have with Netflix, Amazon Prime Movies, DirectTV Now and YouTube.